elsanussi-s-mneina/h-slash-arabic-romanization-html-js/README.md

 - works for demo purposes, but not widely tested and likely contains some errors.
 - needs unit tests

+# Plans
+- This is going to continue being experimental.
+- My current intention is to start this project over in a different programming language using what I have learned so far.

 # Details of the Transliteration System
 The system has the following properties:
 - only uses letter characters from Maltese